Why Microfracture Fails

 [Microscopic view of normal healthy joint (left) when compared to joint with osteoarthritis with loss of articular cartilage, fibrosis, inflammation and loss of bone (right)]

+This reminds us that post-traumatic arthritis is preventable, treatable, and may even be curable.
 Now, if we could only avoid doing the damage in the first place…

 [i] Goyal, D., Keyhani, S., Lee, E. H., & Hui, J. H. P. (2013).
 Evidence-Based Status of Microfracture Technique: A Systematic Review of Level I and II Studies.
 Arthroscopy : The Journal of Arthroscopic & Related Surgery : Official Publication of the Arthroscopy Association of North America and the International Arthroscopy Association, 29(9), 1579–88. doi:10.1016/j.arthro.2013.05.027